 This sets the tone for corporate behaviour and to help make our governance meaningful and focused on improving our business and protecting Shareholder value.

 As Executive Chairman, Farouq Sheikh leads the Board and is responsible for its effective running.
-The Chief Executive is Haroon Sheikh; Michael Hill is Group Financial Director and Company Secretary and Stewart Wallace is Strategic Director.
+The Chief Executive is Haroon Sheikh; Michael Hill is Group Financial Director and Company Secretary.
 The Directors’ biographies detail their experience and suitability for leading and managing the Group and are in the Company’s Annual Report.

 Karl Monaghan, the senior independent director and Mike Adams are the 2 Non-Executive Directors and the Board considers each of them as independent.
 Collectively, the Non-Executive Directors bring a valuable range of expertise and experience in assisting the Group to achieve its strategic aims.